cloudspannerecosystem/autoscaler/poller/README.md

 ## State Database

-The table describes the objects used to specify the database for managingthe state of autoscale.
+The table describes the objects used to specify the database for managing the state of the Autoscaler.

 Key                        | Default      | Description
 -------------------------- | ------------ | -----------
-`name`                     | `firestore`  | Name of the database for managing the state of autoscale.
+`name`                     | `firestore`  | Name of the database for managing the state of the Autoscaler.
 By default, Firestore is used.
 The currently supported values are `firestore` and `spanner`.

 ### State Managing in Cloud Spanner